-The Adoption Process Explained
+The Adoption Process.

 This page will explain the whole adoption process from start to finish.
 Please read carefully before applying to adopt.

-The homechecker will contact you with a suitable date and time to perform your homecheck.
-This will involve, amongst other things, inspecting your properties boundaries to ensure they are secure, checking there are no hazards which could possibly injure the dog.
-Once the homechecker has performed the check they then submit the homecheck details back on our website which automatically gets sent to our dog coordinator.
-They will then contact you to discuss your application.
-The final decision on your suitability to adopt a dog is solely at their discretion.
+The homechecker will contact you and agree a convenient time and date for your check.
+It will involve, amongst other things, inspecting the property’s boundaries to ensure they are secure, checking there are no hazards which could injure the dog and talking to you about dog adoption.
+Once the homechecker has finished, the homecheck is sent to your Coordinator.
+They will then contact you to have a further chat and hopefully finalise the adoption.

-The first is Chieveley Services M4 J13 and the second is Markfield Services M1 J22.
-Either way please make sure you have a slip lead handy as we will not allow a dog to be offloaded from the van without a slip lead to secure it.
+You are able to collect your dog on the morning of arrival at our many pick up points around the UK.
+Please make sure you have a slip lead, as we will not allow a dog to be offloaded from the van without a slip lead to secure it.